kexinhuang12345/DeepPurpose/README.md

 </details>

-### Case Study 2: A Framework for Drug Property Prediction, with less than 10 lines of codes.
+### Case Study 1(b): A Framework for Drug Property Prediction, with less than 10 lines of codes.
 Many screening dataset is from assay, thus have only drug and its activity score.
-DeepPurpose also provides a framework for this use case:

 <details>
   <summary>Click here for the code!</summary>